rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 There are two ways to test the app.
 You can either use test.py or Postman to test APIs.

 #### Test.py
-Go to the working directory, run the following command.
+Go to the working directory `FSND2/projects/capstone/05_what_to_eat`, run the following command.

 ```bash
 $ createdb dish_test
 $ python3 -m backend.src.test
 ```

-#### Use Postman to run testing
+#### Use Postman to test
 Role related tokens have been added to the collection file [What_to_eat_heroku_deployment.postman_collection.json](https://github.com/rachelgoff/FSND2/blob/master/projects/capstone/05_what_to_eat/What_to_eat_heroku_deployment.postman_collection.json).
 1. Launch Postman.
 2. Import the above collection file to Postman.
-3. Click the arrow next to the collection name and click Run to start the Collection Runner.
+3. Click the arrow next to the collection name and click Run button.
+4. Click Run What_to_eat_heroku_deployment to start the Collection Runner.
 4. Check the test results.

 #### Retrieve tokens via Auth0